Decepticoder/Amazon/README.md

 #ThankYou
+Since this is the first project that I have built and pushed on my Git Hub, I understand it might not be the most perfect clone.
 If you feel like contributing to it, feel free to do so.
-I am always for new advice & suggestions.
+I am always open for new advice & suggestions.